Yellowstone Hiking Guides

 *If you don't have all of these qualifications, please let us know why you feel you are an ideal candidate anyway.

-One week training program prior to employment
+One week paid training program prior to employment

 Certified Interpretive Guide